freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/2-modeling.md

 ## UV-Map

-Now we map our objects so they perfectly align with the masks we've created in the previous step.
+Now we will map our objects so they perfectly align with the masks we've created in the previous step.
 There is just one add-on for Blender that we need to install first, to make this quick.

-It's called *TexTools*.
+The add-on is called *TexTools*.
 Go to the [GitHub page](https://github.com/SavMartin/TexTools-Blender) and [download](https://github.com/SavMartin/TexTools-Blender/archive/master.zip) the archive of the repo.
 In Blender, choose *Edit -> Preferences -> Add-ons*, click on *Install*, select the downloaded archive, and enable the checkbox after installation.
 Then, close preferences.

 ### Seams

 Now we'll create seams for the plywood edges so we can easily unwrap them.
 We'll create them on the side facing the player, so they aren't visible when playing.

 Hide the *inserts* and *plywood* objects, and orbit 180° around your table in the viewport.
 Select *wood*, `Tab` for edit mode, `2` to select edges.
-Then, `Shift` select one edge of each hole in the mesh.
-Also select the four outer edges of the mesh.
+Then, `Shift`-select one edge of each hole in the mesh.
+Additionally, select the four outer edges of the mesh.
 When done, click on *UV -> Mark Seam*.

 ![Plywood edge seams](blender-seams.png)